-Development FY 2023 Plans Larimer/East Liberty Phase III Phase III is part of the Larimer/East Liberty Choice Neighborhood Implementation Grant (CNIG) Program.
-Approximately 42 mixed-income rental units will be developed with 9% Low-Income Housing Tax Credits (LIHTC).
+Development FY 2024 Plans Larimer/East Liberty Phase III Phase III (42 units) is part of the Larimer/East Liberty Choice Neighborhood Implementation Grant (CNIG) Program and was financed with 9% Low Income Housing Tax Credits (LIHTC).
 This phase is under construction.
-Construction will be completed by Q1 2023.
-The mixed-use building of Phase III will include 4,800-square feet of commercial/retail space on the Larimer Avenue corridor.
+Construction will be completed by Q3 2023.
+The construction has been delayed largely due to supply chain issues for electrical equipment.
+The mixed-use building of Phase III will include 4,800-square feet of commercial/retail space master-leased to the Urban Redevelopment Authority of Pittsburgh (URA).
 Larimer/East Liberty Phase IV Phase IV of the Larimer/East Liberty CNIG housing development consists of adaptive reuse and mixed-use of the historic Larimer School (35 units) and new construction of townhomes (7 units).
-This Phase consists of approximately 42 mixed-income rental units and has been financed with a 9% LIHTC which was awarded in July 2019.
-The project is under construction.
-Construction is anticipated to be completed in Q3 2022.
-Larimer/East Liberty Phase V Large-family Scattered Site Replacement units The HACP's intergovernmental contractor, Urban Redevelopment Authority (URA) of Pittsburgh will use a conventional public housing development method to develop two (2) 3- bedroom units and one (1) 5-bedroom replacement public housing units in the Larimer neighborhood under the CNIG program.
-The URA is completing pre-development activities.
-The project has been delayed mainly due to the city's quiet title process, construction cost increases and contractor/labor shortages caused by the current pandemic.
-Construction is projected to begin in Q3 of 2022.
+This Phase consists of approximately 42 mixed-income rental units and has been financed with a 9% LIHTC.
+The construction was completed in December 2022 and 100% of the units are occupied as of Q2 of 2023.
+Larimer/East Liberty Phase V Large-Family Scattered Site Replacement Units The HACP's intergovernmental contractor, Pittsburgh Urban Redevelopment Authority (URA) utilized a conventional public housing development method to develop two 3-bedroom units and one 5-bedroom replacement public housing unit in the Larimer neighborhood under the CNIG program.
+The project was delayed mainly due to the city's quiet title process, construction cost increases and contractor/labor shortages caused by the current pandemic.
+Construction is projected to be completed in Q3 of 2023.

 Bedford Dwellings Redevelopment The HACP and instrumentality, Allies & Ross Management and Development Corporation (ARMDC), will continue to explore and work with public and private partners to identify the best opportunities for the redevelopment of Bedford Dwellings in the Hill District.
-The development opportunities will include the construction of the first phase of replacement housing for Bedford Dwellings (see more information below), pursuit of a CNIG application in 2022, and PBV/Gap Financed developments conducted in partnership with the City of Pittsburgh, Bedford Dwellings residents, the URA, and qualified developers to continue the Choice Neighborhoods Transformation objectives in the Hill District.
-Bedford Dwellings Phase I The ARMDC has applied for 4% and 9% LIHTC awards simultaneously for Phase 1 of Bedford Dwellings Redevelopment.
+The development opportunities will include the construction of the first 3 phase of replacement housing for Bedford Dwellings (see more information below), with the awardment of a \$50 million Choice Neighborhoods Implementation Grant in 2023, and PBV/Gap Financed developments conducted in partnership with the City of Pittsburgh, Bedford Dwellings residents, the URA, and qualified developers to continue the Choice Neighborhoods Transformation objectives in the Hill District.
+Bedford Dwellings Phase I The HACP instrumentality, Allies & Ross Management and Development Corporation (ARMDC) and its co-developer, TREK, have received 4% and 9% LIHTC awards simultaneously for Phase I of Bedford Dwellings Redevelopment.
 This phase will consist of 123 rental housing units (including 90 PBV units) to generate replacement units in an offsite location known as Miller-Reed-Roberts for the Somers Drive section of Bedford Dwellings in the Hill District.
-Financial closing is projected to be in Q2 2023.
+Financial closing is projected to be in Q4 2023.
+Per MTW Step-Up-To-Market approval, SAFMR will be utilized for rent reasonableness determination.
+Bedford Dwellings Phase II (RAD) The ARMDC and its co-developer, TREK, intend to apply for 9% and 4% LIHTC awards simultaneously for Phase II of Bedford Dwellings redevelopment respectively.
+This phase will be located on the current vacant site (Francis Street) adjacent to Bedford Dwellings and consist of 180 units of housing, 103 of which will be replacement housing (PBRA) for Bedford Dwellings residents.
+HACP applied to HUD to utilize Rental Assistance Demonstration (RAD) as the conversion mechanism for this project.
+The approval and subsequent Commitment for Housing Assistance Payments (CHAP) was issued by HUD in March of 2023.
+HACP is targeting a closing in Q4 of 2024.